-Dutch COVID infections hit weekly record; Hospitals stressed
+Social distancing mandatory as Dutch COVID infections spike

-THE HAGUE, Netherlands (AP) — Dutch coronavirus infection numbers hit a new weekly record Tuesday, climbing 39% while hospital and intensive care unit admissions also rose sharply, the country’s public health institute reported.
+THE HAGUE, Netherlands (AP) — Dutch coronavirus infection numbers hit a new weekly record Tuesday, climbing 39% while hospital and intensive care unit admissions also rose sharply, prompting the government to make social distancing mandatory again for all adults.

-The latest report on a surge in COVID-19 cases came a day after the Dutch government introduced legislation to parliament that would clear the way to restrict access for unvaccinated people to venues such as bars, restaurants and museums if infections keep rising.
+The latest report by the country’s public health institute on a surge in COVID-19 cases came a day after the Dutch government introduced legislation that would clear the way to restrict access for unvaccinated people to indoor venues such as bars, restaurants and museums if infections keep rising.

 The legislation would limit the country’s COVID-19 pass system to people who are fully vaccinated or have recovered from a coronavirus infection.
-It would mean that people could no longer get the pass with negative tests.
+People could no longer get the health pass with negative tests.
+The bill is expected to be debated by lawmakers next week.

 The policy “protects unvaccinated people against infection, illness and hospital admission in high-risk locations,” the government said.

-The legislation is expected to be debated by lawmakers next week.
+But the government did not wait that long to bring back mandatory social distancing, which takes effect Wednesday for everybody 18 and over.
+The government already strongly advised people to stay 1.5 meters (5 feet) from one another; making it mandatory means businesses will have to enforce the measure and law enforcement can issue fines if people do not comply.

+According to the new government figures, hospital admissions rose 19% over the last week while admissions to intensive care units climbed 26%.
+The health institute said 265 people died of COVID-19 last week, raising the confirmed pandemic death toll in the Netherlands above 19,000.

 A protest Friday against the COVID-19 pass system in Rotterdam degenerated into violence that led to police officers opening fire on rioters.